-Step 1: Background Information on Museum Curators and Battles in Civil War (5 minutes)
+Step 1: Background Information on Museum Curators and the Arizona Territory (5 minutes)

-- Show Video: Key Battles in Civil War. - As a class, review what museum curators do.
+- Show Video: Becoming a Territory. - As a class, review what museum curators do.
 Show Handout: Being a Museum Curator.
-Discuss different responsibilities that curators have. - Ask students what would happen if museum curators did not work at museums or were not knowledgeable on different events in history (e.g., artifacts might be placed in the wrong exhibit, artifacts might be mislabeled, visitors who visit a museum might not learn correct information about a topic). - Extra Time?
+Discuss different responsibilities that curators have. - Discuss with students about what would happen if museum curators did not work at museums or were not knowledgeable on different events in history (e.g., artifacts might be placed in the wrong exhibit, artifacts might be mislabeled, visitors who visit a museum might not learn correct information about a topic). - Extra Time?
 Explain to students that the word curator comes from the Latin word cūrāre which means to "watch over."
 A museum curator is someone who looks over and protect artifacts, documents or other objects.
 Some museums have just one curator.
 Larger museums will have more than one.